camara-tech/Shutters/Readme.md

 I used JSON files to simulate returning results from the server.

-This currently only works in Firefox and Internet Explorer.
+This currently only works in Firefox and Internet Explorer(you may have to explicitly permit scripts to run) if you open the html file directly from the drive.
-Google Chrome refuses to load the JSON files from the hard drive.
+Google Chrome refuses to perform the AJAX request that loads the JSON files from the drive.